saltyrtc/saltyrtc-meta/Protocol.md

 Sequence Number: 4 byte

 Contains the 32 bit unsigned sequence number.
-Starts with `0` and MUST be incremented by `1` for each message.
+Starts with a cryptographically secure random number and MUST be incremented by `1` for each message.

+Note: The overflow and the sequence number have been defined separately considering that some programming languages do not have a native 48 bit unsigned integer type.
+However, treating the overflow and the sequence number as a single 48 bit unsigned integer is possible and supported by this protocol.
+In further sections, the combined number will be called *Combined Sequence Number*.

 ---